 The helium market is extremely consolidated with industry players, primarily, industrial gas production companies having direct access to sources of helium.
 Other residual effects to this include production control of the global helium supply is in the hands of few companies, thereby rendering the market as tight and highly competitive in nature.
 Traditionally, the market has witnessed consolidation, and mergers and acquisitions (M&A) by players to gain market share and integrate supply chains in the market.
 For instance, in October 2018, The Linde Group and Praxair Inc. announced the closure of their merger following the approval of the proposed entity from U.S. Federal and Trade Commission (FTC).

-The key players operating in the global helium market include Airgas Inc., Air Liquide, Linde AG, Messer Group, Praxair Inc., Polish Oil and Gas Company, Iwatani Corporation, Exxon Mobil Corporation, Matheson Tri-Gas, ONEOK Inc., and Qatargas Operating Company Limited.
+Some of the other major players operating in the global helium market are Air Liquide, Messer Group, Polish Oil and Gas Company, Iwatani Corporation, Exxon Mobil Corporation, Matheson Tri-Gas, ONEOK Inc., and Qatargas Operating Company Limited.

 The study provides the historical as well the forecast market size data for various countries, including the U.S., Canada, France, Germany, the U.K., Italy, Russia, Japan, China, India, Indonesia, Brazil, Saudi Arabia, and South Africa.